LucyMHall/Bookmark-Manager-2/README.md

 3) Connect to the database using the pqsl command \c bookmark_manager;

 4) Run the query we have saved in the file 01_create_bookmarks_table.sql Copy and paste the contents of this file into the terminal and press enter.
 View the table using the '\dt' command.
-Find out more information about a particular table using '\'dt+'.
+Find out more information about a particular table using '\'d+ bookmarks'.